pharo-pkg/pakbot/README.md

 # Cargo package manager

-Cargo is a leightweitgh package manager for Smalltalk.
+Cargo is a lightweitgh package manager for Smalltalk.

 ## What are the motivations behind Cargo?
 * Dependencies expressed at the package level.
 We want that each package describes its own dependencies in a synthetic way.